-The Rock and Roll Hall of Fame seems to have a woman problem.
-As in, there aren't enough women in it.
+Once again, the Rock and Roll Hall of Fame seems to have a woman problem.
+As in, there aren't nearly enough women in it.

-Let's be honest: that's weird as hell.
-Especially when you consider how many iconic, incredible, and groundbreaking women musicians there have been in the history of rock ‘n’ roll.
+Let's be honest: that's offensive as hell.
+Especially when you consider how many iconic, incredible, and groundbreaking women musicians there have been in the history of rock ‘n’ roll — many of whom have never even been considered with a nomination.
 Is the nomination committee unaware of these women?
 Do they need a list?
-We've got a lot of names for consideration.
+We've got a lot of names.

 Ahead are our picks from among the many deserving women who are pioneers in music, eligible according to the current criteria, and who should be inducted into the Rock and Roll Hall of Fame as soon as possible.